Institute of International and European Affairs: History

-Farrell was succeeded in 1996 by Terry Stewart, a former Director of the European Commission Representation in Dublin.
+Farrell was succeeded in 1996 by Terry Stewart, a former director of the European Commission Representation in Dublin.
 Stewart held this position until 1999.

 The next Director General was Joe Brosnan, who held this position from 1999 to 2002.
-Brosnan was a former Secretary General of the Irish Department of Justice and had been Chef de Cabinet of Padraig Flynn in the European Commission.
+Brosnan was a former Secretary General of the Department of Justice and had been Chef de Cabinet of Pádraig Flynn in the European Commission.

 The former leader of Fine Gael, Alan Dukes was appointed as the Director General of the IEA in December 2002. a post he held until December 2007.
 In July 2007, the IEA changed its name to the Institute of International and European Affairs (IIEA), Jill Donohughe, previously Director of Research, was the first female Director General of the IIEA from 2008 to 2010.

-Former Irish Ambassador to the UN Dáithí O'Ceallaigh was Director General of the IIEA from 2010 to 2013.
+Former Irish Ambassador to the UN Daithí Ó Ceallaigh was Director General of the IIEA from 2010 to 2013.
 O'Ceallaigh had been Irish ambassador to the UN from 2007 to 2009 and was previously Irish ambassador to the United Kingdom (2001–2007).
 In August 2013, Tom Arnold, previously CEO of Concern Worldwide, was appointed Director General of the IIEA.
 In March 2017, Barry Andrews, former CEO of GOAL and Irish Minister of State for Children, was appointed Director General.
-At the same time as the appointment of Barry Andews, Halligan, then 81 years of age, stepped down as Chairperson to become President of the IIEA.
+At the same time as the appointment of Barry Andrews, Halligan, then 81 years of age, stepped down as chairperson to become President of the IIEA.
 Ruairi Quinn, former leader of the Labour Party, became the new Chairperson of the IIEA.

 In January 2019 Barry Andrews stepped down as Director General temporarily to run in the European Parliament election and resigned after his election as an MEP.
 He was succeeded as Acting Director General by Donal de Buitléir, Chairman of the Low Pay Commission.
 Michael Collins, previously Irish Ambassador to Germany, was appointed Director General in November 2019.
 In April 2022, David O'Sullivan, former Secretary-General of the European Commission, became the new Director General of the IIEA.